freeCodeCamp/i18n-curriculum/curriculum/challenges/german/18-project-euler/project-euler-problems-101-to-200/problem-189-tri-colouring-a-triangular-grid.md

 <img alt="64 Dreiecke, die so angeordnet sind, dass sie ein größeres Dreieck mit einer Seitenlänge von 8 Dreiecken bilden" src="https://cdn.freecodecamp.org/curriculum/project-euler/tri-colouring-a-triangular-grid-1.gif" style="background-color: white; padding: 10px; display: block; margin-right: auto; margin-left: auto; margin-bottom: 1.2rem;" />

-We wish to colour the interior of each triangle with one of three colours: red, green or blue, so that no two neighboring triangles have the same colour.
-Eine solche Einfärbung wird als gültig bezeichnet.
+We wish to color the interior of each triangle with one of three colors: red, green or blue, so that no two neighboring triangles have the same color.
+Such a coloring shall be called valid.
 Here, two triangles are said to be neighboring if they share an edge.
 Note: if they only share a vertex, then they are not neighbors.

-Hier ist zum Beispiel eine gültige Färbung des obigen Gitters:
+For example, here is a valid coloring of the above grid:

 <img alt="farbiges Gitter aus 64 Dreiecken" src="https://cdn.freecodecamp.org/curriculum/project-euler/tri-colouring-a-triangular-grid-2.gif" style="background-color: white; padding: 10px; display: block; margin-right: auto; margin-left: auto; margin-bottom: 1.2rem;" />

-Eine Färbung C', die durch Drehung oder Spiegelung aus einer Färbung C gewonnen wird, unterscheidet sich von C, sofern die beiden nicht identisch sind.
+A coloring C' which is obtained from a coloring C by rotation or reflection is considered distinct from C unless the two are identical.

-Wie viele verschiedene gültige Farbgebungen gibt es für die obige Konfiguration?
+How many distinct valid colorings are there for the above configuration?

 # --hints--